StephenCleary/blog-stephencleary-dotcom/blog/_posts/2009-07-01-xml-over-tcpip.md

 - Which attributes and elements are required and which are optional.
 This includes complex relations (e.g., a "Log" element must contain at least one "Message" element and exactly one "Source" element).
 Be sure to use terms with specific definitions ("at least one", "exactly one", etc).
 - The format of non-string data such as dates, booleans, and integers.
 Often, this type of "formatting data" is defined globally near the top of the application protocol specification, and applies to each possible message type.

 Many protocols are based on a request/response or subscription/event model.
-One thing to watch out for is if the protocol elements begin looking like generic or object-oriented function calls, as though one side is accessing a remote object (e.g., "<CallMethod ObjectID='37' MethodName='GetData'/>").
+One thing to watch out for is if the protocol elements begin looking like generic or object-oriented function calls, as though one side is accessing a remote object (e.g., `<CallMethod ObjectID='37' MethodName='GetData'/>`).
 At this point, the protocol will devolve into something eventually looking like SOAP.
 There's nothing wrong with SOAP, but there's no need to re-invent the wheel.
 If that level of abstraction is truly necessary, then just use SOAP instead of creating a separate protocol.

 ## Recommendations